mfthomps/Labtainers/README.md

 * labs -- Files specific to each of the labs

-* setup_scripts -- scripts for installing Labtainers and Docker and updating Labtainers
+* setup\_scripts -- scripts for installing Labtainers and Docker and updating Labtainers

 * docs -- latex source for the labdesigner.pdf, and other documentation.

+* UI -- Labtainers lab editor source code (Java).

+* headless-lite -- scripts for managing Docker Workstation and cloud instances of Labtainers (systems that do not have native X11 servers.)

+* scripts/designer -- Tools for building new labs and managing base Docker images.

 * config -- system-wide configuration settings (these are not the lab-specific configuration settings.

 * distrib -- distribution support scripts, e.g., for publishing labs to the Docker hub.

 * testsets -- Test procedures and expected results.
-(Per-lab drivers for SimSec are not distributed).
+(Per-lab drivers for SimLab are not distributed).

 * pkg-mirrors -- utility scripts for internal NPS package mirroring to reduce external